rusher321/MLIM-course-from-KU/readme.md

-These resource is from  the PhD course entitled **"Machine Learning and Imaging Methods”** of KU
+It's the PhD course entitled **"Machine Learning and Imaging Methods”** of KU